Automata and Quantum Computing: One-way QFAs

 \subsection{Unbounded-error, nondeterminism, and alternation}

 In the unbounded error setting, the language recognition power of 1PFAs and 1QFAs (and GFAs) are equivalent.
-This result is followed by combining Theorems \ref{thm:1PFA-simulated-by-1QFA} and \ref{thm:1QFA-is-a-GFA} and the simulation of a given GFA by a 1PFA given in \cite{Tur69}.
-That is, due to Theorem \ref{thm:1PFA-simulated-by-1QFA}, any language recognized by a 1PFA with cutpoint is also recognized by a 1QFA with cutpoint; due to Theorem \ref{thm:1QFA-is-a-GFA}, any language recognized by a 1QFA is also recognized by a GFA; and it was shown in \cite{Tur69} that any language recognized by a GFA with cutpoint is stochastic .
+This result is followed by combining Theorems \ref{thm:1PFA-simulated-by-1QFA} and \ref{thm:1QFA-is-a-GFA} and the simulation of GFAs by 1PFAs given in \cite{Tur69}.
+That is, due to Theorem \ref{thm:1PFA-simulated-by-1QFA}, any language recognized by a 1PFA with cutpoint is also recognized by a 1QFA with cutpoint; due to Theorem \ref{thm:1QFA-is-a-GFA}, any language recognized by a 1QFA is also recognized by a GFA; and any language recognized by a GFA with cutpoint is stochastic \cite{Tur69}.
 Therefore, the class of languages recognized by 1QFAs with unbounded error is $ \mathsf{uS} = \mathsf{S} \cup \mathsf{coS} $ \cite{YS11A}.
-Note that it is still an open problem \textit{whether $ \mathsf{S} $ is closed under complementation (page 158 of \cite{Pa71})} .
+Note that it is still an open problem \textit{whether $ \mathsf{S} $ is closed under complementation (page 158 of \cite{Pa71})}.

 Unlike in the bounded error case, KWQFAs are sufficient to achieve equivalence with 1PFAs in the unbounded error setting \cite{YS09C}.
 For weaker models of QFAs, MCQFAs can recognize a proper subset of $ \mathsf{uS} $ with unbounded error \cite{MC00,BC01B} and the class of languages recognized by MCQFAs with cutpoint is not closed under complement.
 Moreover, if a language is recognized by a MCQFA and the isolation gap is $ \frac{1}{p(n)} $ for some polynomial $ p $, then it is a regular language \cite{BC01B}.
 For LaQFAs, it is still an open problem whether they can recognize every stochastic language with a cutpoint.